-Cider vinegar–or apple cider vinegar–is one of those natural wonders that prove that the universe isn’t totally against us.
+Cider vinegar — or apple cider vinegar — is one of those natural wonders that seem to be a gift from above.
 As the name implies, this strain of vinegar comes from apples–pulverized apples that are fermented into alcohol and then further into vinegar.
 I’m sure cider vinegar was accidentally discovered when some poor saps were trying to make booze; however, their mistake is our bounty.
 If you’ve ever made wine before, vinegar is what happens when you let it sit too long and a different strain of yeast gets in.
 Cider vinegar has countless uses beyond the kitchen, and I think everyone should have a heaping jug of this stuff on hand.

 Naturally fermented, unpasteurized apple cider vinegar is rich in vitamins, beneficial enzymes, and amino acids.
 For cleaning, any old grocery store brand will suffice; however, if you are using it for its health benefits, it is best to purchase cider vinegar from a reputable health food store.
 Cider vinegar should have a dark, earthy tone, and sediment should be visible at the bottom.
 This sediment, which sometimes looks silky or web-like, is referred to as the “mother.”
 Many believe the mother is what endows cider vinegar with its beneficial qualities, but no research exists to confirm this.
 What the presence of the mother can tell you is that the cider vinegar hasn’t been overly filtered, pasteurized, and robbed of its beneficial qualities.
 Generally, look for the ugliest cider vinegar on the shelf.
 Below, you’ll find a description of just some of the many uses for cider vinegar.